The Small Voice: Plot

 Three ex-army men escape from Dartmoor Prison and kill a man to get his car.
-Meanwhile, Mr and Mrs Byrne bicker on a train and discuss divorce before arriving at Llanbach in Wales near their home.
+Meanwhile, Mr and Mrs Byrne bicker on a train and discuss divorce before arriving at Llanbach in Wales, near their home.
 He has lost a leg in the war, and is very bitter.
 As a result they have drifted apart.
-He is now a playwright.
+He is now a playwright, and she is a stage actress.

-As they drive along a country road at night they are stopped at a police road block, which is looking for the three escaped convicts.
-Five minutes later the couple spot broken glass and a missing parapet on an awkward bend and he goes to investigate.
+As they drive along a country road at night they are stopped at a road block by police, who are looking for the three escaped convicts.
+Five minutes later the couple spot broken glass and a missing parapet on an awkward bend and Mr Byrne goes to investigate.
 A man comes up the dark embankment and says there is another man in the car.
-The couple take them to their house, which is only a mile away, and intend to phone for medical assistance.
+The couple take them to their house, which is only a mile away, intending to phone for medical assistance.

 They treat the injured man in the kitchen but the first man disappears and steals their car.
 They are immediately suspicious and the injured man pulls a gun.

 Back at the crash scene the first convict locates the third man and it is revealed that they hit another car.
 They search and find the car.
 The chauffeur is dead but two children are cowering in the back seat.
 They take the children back to the house.

 Mr and Mrs Byrne are locked in one room together and joke about the irony.
 The children are locked in a room with the Byrnes' housekeeper, Mrs Potter.
 The missing children's parents are at a police station trying to locate the missing car and children.

-The next day the Sunday newspaper arrives and we learn that the escaped convicts have killed a policeman.
+The next day the Sunday newspaper arrives and reveals that the escaped convicts have killed a policeman.

 The well-educated children start correcting the convicts on their grammar.
 Mrs Potter distracts the convicts while Mrs Byrne escapes from an upper window.
-She is caught by the gang leader while trying to make a call from a telephone box.
-He later explains to Mr Byrne that he was born in Liverpool but raised in Chicago.
-He was in prison for killing an officer in his regiment.
+She is caught by Boke, the gang leader, while trying to make a call from a telephone box.
+He later explains to Mr Byrne that he was born in Liverpool but raised in Chicago, and he was in prison for killing an officer in his regiment.

 The boy appears to have meningitis.
-The gang leader cannot stand the screaming and goes to shoot him.
-Mr Byrne finds an unattended gun and goes to shoot the leader.
-But he leaves the safety catch on.
-The leader points out the error, allowing Mr Byrne to kill him, ending the incident.
+Boke cannot stand the screaming and goes to shoot him.
+Mr Byrne finds an unattended gun and goes to shoot Boke, but he leaves the safety catch on.
+Boke points out his error, allowing Mr Byrne to kill him.